bmc-msft/onefuzz-experiments/templates/README.md

 ## Current Issues
 * Declaratively specifying the allowed values for enums, such as StatsFormat, is not supported.
 Fields must currently use Str, which evaluates to Enum value during template rendering, is functional.
 * Existing templates automatically differentiate between windows and linux tasks.
 This does not support differentiating between platforms automatically.
+* Default values are not provided to the user.

 ### Implementation details
 * Example workflow to create a libfuzzer basic job: